-The Sub-Fund is open to all investors and may be suitable for investors looking to take a diversified exposure to global equities.
+The Sub-Fund is opened to all investors and may be suitable for investors looking to take a diversified exposure to global equities.
 The recommended investment horizon is 5 years.

-The Shares will be available from 9 am on 11 October 2022 to 4 pm on 10 April 2023 or such earlier or later date as the Directors may determine (the "Offer Period").
-During the Offer Period, the Initial Offer Price per Share for the 1A (EUR Hedged) will be 100 EUR.
+The Shares of the 1A (EUR Hedged) Share Class will be available from 9 am on 11 October 2022 to 4 pm on 10 April 2023 or such earlier or later date as the Directors may determine (the "Offer Period").
+During the Offer Period, the Initial Offer Price per Share for the 1A (EUR Hedged) Share Class will be 100 EUR.

-Following the end of the Offer Period, Shares will be issued on each Dealing Day at the appropriate Net Asset Value per Share with an appropriate provision for Duties and Charges in accordance with the provisions set out below and in the Prospectus.
+Following the end of the Offer Period and for Shares in Share Classes which have already launched, Shares will be issued on each Dealing Day at the appropriate Net Asset Value per Share with an appropriate provision for Duties and Charges in accordance with the provisions set out below and in the Prospectus.
 Investors may subscribe for Shares for cash on each Dealing Day by making an application by the Dealing Deadline in accordance with the requirements set out below and in the "Purchase and Sale Information" section of the Prospectus.
 Consideration, in the form of cleared subscription monies, must be received by the applicable Settlement Deadline.